Skip to main content

 A person only has priority need if they have children and the children are dependent on them.

-• The terms of any court order
+• the terms of any court order

-• Any informal custody agreement between the child’s carers
+• any informal custody agreement between the child’s carers

-• Where the child usually resides
+• where the child usually lives

 Vulnerability